 Not one of us is a perfect human being.
 We all rely on the strength of others.
 In our turn, we all hope to provide strength for others.
 We all want to live a happy life.
 However, in reality we all meet people whose opinions we cannot agree with, see our plans come to less than we had hoped, and become irrational and unfair in our interactions with others.
 Despite our sincere wishes for the best, we face the difficulty of a reality in which our plans often may not reach full fruition.
 The future that awaits us on the other side of these many difficulties can be changed by our ability to live actively and collaboratively, to retain our hope, and to learn.

-Saga Women’s Junior College will continue as an institution of people who are meet the needs of our community.
+Saga Women's Junior College will continue its challenge as an institution of people who will meet the needs of our community.

 President, Saga Women’s Junior College